Stardown-app/Stardown/README.md

 ### Something else is wrong

-If reinstalling Stardown doesn't fix it and [Stardown's issues page](https://github.com/wheelercj/Stardown/issues) doesn't have an issue for it yet, please make a new issue.
+If reinstalling Stardown doesn't fix it and [the issues page](https://github.com/wheelercj/Stardown/issues) doesn't have an issue for it yet, please make a new issue.

 ## feature requests